 When all is said and done, audiences may find some relief in The Mauritanian’s rewarding resolution, but as soon as that satisfaction subsides, many will be left with a lingering distaste for the depravity of Guantanamo Bay, and that couldn’t possibly be a higher compliment to the spellbinding storytelling on display here.
 The Mauritanian’s primary goal may be to educate its viewers on the evils of this (still-functioning) military prison, but, at the same time, it succeeds at simultaneously igniting an ire in the individuals exposed to these infringements on human rights and tempting them to take action on their own time – portraying political art at its most powerful.

-The Mauritanian will have its UK Premiere at the Glasgow Film Festival from 25th February, 2021: click here to find out more.
+The Mauritanian had its UK Premiere at the Glasgow Film Festival on February 25th, 2021.
+The film will be available to own on Digital, Blu-Ray and DVD from May 13th: click here to find out more on its official site.

 Don’t miss our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam